chiraggude/larabase/README.md

 LaraBase
 ========

-A Base app for developing Laravel projects

-#### User Authentication
+LaraBase is a starter app for speeding up the development of Laravel projects.
+With basic knowledge of Laravel, LaraBase can be adapted and customized to your needs.
+The frontend of LaraBase was built with Bootstrap 3 and the authentican system was built in such a way that you could use it right away or modify AuthController.php to change the control flow.
+As far as possible, external packages were not used with the exception of [Generators](https://github.com/JeffreyWay/Laravel-4-Generators) and [Debugbar](https://github.com/barryvdh/laravel-debugbar)

+#### Live Demo (Coming soon)

+## Features
+* Home page, About Page
-* User Registration & Login
+* User Registration & Login/Logout
 * Email Activation: An account activation email is sent the user's email for verification
 * Password Reset: Resets the user password after sends reset instructions to the user's email
 * User Profile: Users have a Public and Private profile (editable)
 * Change Password: User can change password while logged in (from profile - to be moved to settings)
-* Unique validation rules for login and registration
+* Unique Validation Rules for login and registration
+* List of all Users with liks to their Public Profiles
 * More Coming soon...

 ## Installation and Setup